Category:

 Brent Farese

-Legal analytics now play a key role in nearly every legal workflow.
+Legal analytics is now in nearly every legal workflow.
 From contract reviews to performance tracking, analytics give teams the clarity they need to work faster and make better decisions.

 What once took hours of manual research is now powered by data.
 Legal analytics tools turn scattered information into clear insights that help law firms build stronger cases, legal teams stay compliant, and business leaders connect legal work to company goals.

-Whether you’re reviewing legal data to improve negotiations or using predictive metrics to forecast outcomes, these tools make decision-making faster and far more strategic.
+Whether you’re reviewing legal documents to improve negotiations or using predictive metrics when forecasting case outcomes, these tools make decision-making faster and far more strategic.

 But how do you know which ones are actually worth your time?